Queen Elizabeth Reportedly Granted Prince Andrew Permission For Jeffrey Epstein Interview

 Despite the uncomfortable nature of the conversation, Maitlis said that Andrew was forthcoming.

-“The Duke of Year did not shy away from any of the questions I put to him.
+“The Duke of [York] did not shy away from any of the questions I put to him.
 It was not the sound of pre-prepared Buckingham Palace statement.
 It was extraordinary raw, often uncomfortable, but it was very head-on.”

 Earlier this month, Giuffre spoke to 60 Minutes Australia and suggested that Andrew should “go to jail,” although she added that the possibility was unlikely to happen.